VipasoPay

 let request = StartSignupRequest(phoneNumber: phoneNumber)

-vipasoPay.startSignupFlow(request: request) { result in
+vipasoPay.user.startSignupFlow(request: request) { result in

 switch result {